chris03163/project123/README.md

-# An English vocabulary web crawler and active recall helper
+# English Vocabulary Flashcard System

-## why this project?
+## Overview
-1.針對大考中心發布的單字表中的單字與其詞性爬取資料

-2結合上述功能的詞卡記憶輔助功能
+This project is a comprehensive English vocabulary learning system that combines web scraping functionality with an interactive flashcard application for active recall practice.
+The system allows users to:

 ## how to use?
 ### 首先是爬蟲的部分